isabella232/lambda-sam/enhancedRDS/README.md

 **Parameters for template using encrypted access tokens**
 - `EncryptedSignalFxAuthToken`: The Ciphertext blob output from your encryption of your SignalFx organization's access token
 - `KeyId`: The key id of your KMS encryption key; it is the last section of the key's ARN.
 - `SelectedMetricGroups`: The metric groups you wish to send.
 Enter `All` if you want all available metrics.
-Otherwise, list the names of desired metric groups, spelled exactly as above, separated by single spaces.
+Otherwise, list the names of desired metric groups, spelled exactly as they are below, separated by single spaces.
 See [Metrics collected by this integration](#metric-groups-collected-by-this-integration) for options.

 **Parameters for template using non-encrypted access tokens**
 - `SignalFxAuthToken`: Your SignalFx organization's access token
 - `SelectedMetricGroups`: The metric groups you wish to send.
 Enter `All` if you want all available metrics.
-Otherwise, list the names of desired metric groups, spelled exactly as above, separated by single spaces.
+Otherwise, list the names of desired metric groups, spelled exactly as they are below, separated by single spaces.
 See [Metrics collected by this integration](#metric-groups-collected-by-this-integration) for options.

 ### 4. Deploy function and configure trigger